 When scheduling a post for Facebook, you're able to choose the media you'd like to include.
-If you've included a link in your post, a link attachment will be automatically generated.
+If you've included a link in your post, a link preview will be automatically generated.
 Additionally, you can choose from the suggested images, as well as upload your own image or video.
 Learn more about these options here.

-- Within link attachments, we display the image we think will be used by Facebook.
+- Within link previews, we display the image we think will be used by Facebook.
 At times, this might be different than what Facebook ends up displaying if they are having trouble finding the correct image.

 - Facebook's developer documentation states that "When content is shared for the first time, the Facebook crawler will scrape and cache the metadata from the URL shared.
 The crawler has to see an image at least once before it can be rendered.
 This means that the first person who shares a piece of content won't see a rendered image."
-This means that if you happen to be the first person sharing this specific link on Facebook, although the image will display in the auto-generated link attachment when scheduling the post through Publish, the image will actually be missing once the post is published.
+This means that if you happen to be the first person sharing this specific link on Facebook, although the image will display in the auto-generated link preview when scheduling the post through Publish, the image will actually be missing once the post is published.

 Images and videos

 If you would prefer not to use the link preview, you can click Replace link preview with image or video.
 We will then scrape the link you've included and pull in any images found on the page.
 You're then able to click on any of those images to include with your post.
 Alternatively/additionally, you can upload your own image or video.

 The image below shows what a post with an image would look like once published.
 Users can click on the link within the body of the post, but clicking on the image will simply expand the post.

 If you include a link in your post and then click Replace link preview with image or video and then don't choose or upload an image or video, your post will end up looking quite plain (i.e. text only).
 We don't recommend sharing these types of posts as they're unlikely to attract a lot of engagement.